arnauos/densha-de-go/titan-two/README.md

 * If using on PS5, remember to connect a third party USB controller on Port B to prevent recurrent disconnects every few minutes

+DDG-ZKNS001.gpc
+---

+Play Densha de GO!! on your PlayStation using Nintendo Switch Zuiki ZKNS-001 controller.

+**How to use**
+* Connect Zuiki controller to Titan Two device lights on (Port A)
+* On the game settings, enable advanced controls + analog pressure -non-step mode- otherwise, the levers will not work
+* If using on PS5, remember to connect a third party USB controller on Port B to prevent recurrent disconnects every few minutes

 KYO-PlugPlay-HID.gpc
 ---